 Spinalis in Namibia

 On October 18, 2013, the country’s first spinal cord injury unit “Spinalis SCI Unit” opened at Windhoek Central Hospital in Namibia.
-Namibians, who suffer a spinal cord injury, now have the opportunity to get care and rehabilitation.
-A Swedish medical team of physicians, nurses, occupational therapists, physiotherapists and rehabilitation instructors will assist the staff of the Ministry of Health and Social Services as part of a skills transfer exercise.
+A Swedish team, specialized in SCI care and rehabilitation, consisting of physicians, nurse, occupational therapist, physiotherapist, and rehab coach were in Namibia for three months to assist with the establishment of the unit, sharing knowledge, and transfer skills.

 The Swedish team: